mapteb/micro-frontends-using-webcomponents/README.md

 # micro-frontends-homeapp
-An SPA with two micro-frontends, homeapp and cartapp
+An SPA demo with two micro-frontends, homeapp and cartapp